unicode-org/message-format-wg/spec/data-model/README.md

 To that end, they relax some aspects of the data model, such as allowing declarations, options, and attributes to be optional rather than required properties.

+> [!NOTE]
+> Users relying on XML representations of messages should note that
+> XML 1.0 does not allow for the representation of all C0 control characters (U+0000-U+001F).
+> Except for U+0000 NULL , these characters are allowed in MessageFormat 2 messages,
+> so systems and users relying on this XML representation for interchange
+> might need to supply an alternate escape mechanism to support messages
+> that contain these characters.

 > [!IMPORTANT]
 > The data model uses the field name `name` to denote various interface identifiers.
 > In the MessageFormat 2 [syntax](/spec/syntax.md), the source for these `name` fields